-The AR550 is a triangulation sensor that measures distance using a laser beam, a camera, and a microprocessor.
-A variety of models are specified, each to allow a different measurement range, communications interface, laser power and environmental options.
-Models vary in range from 2 to 750 mm.
-Interface options include RS232, RS485, 0-10V and Ethernet.
-Sensors can be optionally ordered with an internal heater or air-cooling jacket.
+The AR100 is a triangulation sensor that measures distance using a laser beam, a camera, and a microprocessor.
+A variety of models are specified, each to allow a different measurement range, communications interface, and laser diode option.
+Models vary in range from 10 to 500 mm.
+Interface options include RS232, RS485, 4-20mA, and 0-10V.

-The accuracy is generally specified with a linearity of about +/- 0.15% of the range.
+The accuracy is generally specified with a linearity of about \pm 0.05% of the range.

-A variety of configuration settings can be selected via the serial port or Ethernet interface (available option).
-The complete list of settings is found in the AR550 Command Set chapter and each setting is discussed in detail in a specific operation chapter.
+A variety of configuration settings can be selected via the serial port.
+The complete list of settings is found in the AR100 Command Set chapter and each setting is discussed in detail in a specific operation chapter.

-The Sample Rate can be specified and the sensor has capability of up to 70,000 samples per second.
+The Sample Rate can be specified and the sensor has capability above 9400 samples per second.
 Several other configurable parameters enhance the performance.
 Sampling may be turned on and off.
 It can even be triggered using an input signal wire or a serial command.

-After making changes to the configuration, it may be viewed, saved in nonvolatile memory, and restored.
+After making changes to the configuration, it may be viewed, saved in non-volatile memory, and restored.
 At power-on the sensor uses the most recently saved configuration settings.